 I build agentic AI systems for a living.
 Not the kind you see in demo videos — the kind that run 24/7 in enterprise supply chains, where a bad decision means a container ship goes to the wrong port.

 For the past 10+ years, I’ve worked across the full spectrum of AI/ML: from publishing research on optimization and machine learning, to leading teams that architect and deploy multi-agent platforms at enterprise scale.
-I hold a PhD in Computer Engineering, and I currently serve as Senior Director of Data Science at a supply-chain technology company.
+I hold a PhD in Computer Science, and I currently serve as Data Science Manager at a tech start-up company.

 Why this site exists